jekyll/jekyll/site/docs/configuration.md

         <p class="description">
             Set the encoding of files by name.
 Only available for Ruby 1.9 or later).
-            The default value is nil, which use Ruby default,
+            The default value is nil, which uses the Ruby default,
             <code>ASCII-8BIT</code>.
             Available encoding for the ruby in use, can be shown by command <code>ruby -e 'puts Encoding::list.join("\n")'</code>